nguyencaoquydieu/TelegramClient/README.md

 ## Installation

+1. Make sure Python 3.9+ is installed on your system
-1. Extract all files from TelegramClient.tar.gz
+2. Extract all files from TelegramClient.zip
-2. Run TelegramClient.exe
+3. Run TelegramClient.bat
-3. First run will create example configuration
+4. First run will create example configuration

 ## Configuration